 Avid Outlines Official Product Support and Self-Help Resources to Help Users Avoid Imposter Activity on Twitter

-/EIN News/ -- BURLINGTON, Mass., Nov.
-12, 2022 (GLOBE NEWSWIRE) -- Today Avid® (Nasdaq: AVID) issued a reminder for all customers around the world about every means by which they may easily obtain product support and self-help 24x7 through official Avid channels.
-In response to the emergence of illegitimate Twitter accounts impersonating many companies and other entities, Avid has provided this information proactively in order to assist those users who may typically rely upon Twitter to engage Avid’s support team.
+BURLINGTON, Mass., Nov.
+12, 2022 (GLOBE NEWSWIRE) -- Today Avid® AVID issued a reminder for all customers around the world about every means by which they may easily obtain product support and self-help 24x7 through official Avid channels.
+In response to the emergence of illegitimate Twitter accounts impersonating many companies and other entities, Avid has provided this information proactively in order to assist those users who may typically rely upon Twitter to engage Avid's support team.

 - Engage through the Avid Link desktop app: